red-elf/Versionable/README.md

 To override the `installed.sh` script create your version of the script under the `Version` directory.
 Executing the `installed.sh` script from the `Versionable` directory will redirect to your version of the script and execute it.

+The same rule apply to the `current.sh` script.